 Introduce the babysitter

-After introducing yourself, provide pertinent information relating to the applicant that the prospective employer may need to know, such as the babysitter’s full name, the role or job title they held with you, dates of employment, the number of children the sitter supervised, and their respective ages.
+After introducing yourself, provide pertinent information relating to the applicant that the prospective employer may need to know, such as full name, the role or job title they held with you, dates of employment, the number of children the sitter supervised, and their respective ages.

 Establish the applicant’s credibility